triestpa/Police-Analysis-Python/README.md

 < insert chart >

-We can see here that, men are about three times as likely to be searched as women, but that for each gender the same standard of evidence is used, since roughly 80% of searches for both result in contraband being found.
-The implication here is men are searched and caught with contraband more often than women, but that there is not any gender discrimination in deciding who to search.
+We can see here that men are about three times as likely to be searched as women, but that for each gender the same standard of evidence is used, since roughly 80% of searches for both result in contraband being found.
+The implication here is men are searched and caught with contraband more often than women, but that there is no discernable gender discrimination in deciding who to search.

 ### 2.3 - Compare Search Stats By Age